-The sinks fit under the main screen allowing all your equipment and cables, including heaters, to be tucked away, resulting in a cleaner and tidier aquarium screen.
-One of the advantages of using a sump is that it increases the water volume, improving gas exchange and oxygenating the water.
+The sinks fit under the main screen, allowing all your equipment and cables like your heater to be tucked away, creating a clutter-free display tank.
+An advantage of using sumps is the increased water volume, which helps improve gas exchange and oxygenates the water.

-Today, let’s talk about what an aquarium crate is, what a shelter is, then take a look at the Best Reef Sumps available to buy with ease.
+Today, let’s talk about what an aquarium crate is, what a shelter is, then the Best Reef Sumps available to buy with ease.

 What Is a Reef Sump?

-Before you buy a reef charter, you need to know what it is.
-A sump is a container that goes behind or under an aquarium.
+A reef sump is a container that goes behind or under an aquarium.
 It holds the water and gives you a place to store the equipment the system needs.

-A reef crate can be made from acrylic and glass.
-It can also be made from food-safe plastics or feed troughs.
-The chosen material depends on the available space.
+A reef crate can be made from acrylic and glass, food-safe plastics or feed troughs.
+The chosen material depends on how much available space you have.